aamirdjearam/Budget-WP-Instance-on-AWS-WriteUp/README.md

 *Please note all of these costs do not include the added S3 storage as that is variable

-# After weighing out all of the options, and considering everything from a customer perspective we've decided to go with a Lightsail instance for three main reasons:
+### After weighing out all of the options, and considering everything from a customer perspective we've decided to go with a Lightsail instance for three main reasons:

-1. Accessibility: If the admin ever needs to be changed, granting permissions to a single Lightsail instance via IAM is simpler than granting
+1. Accessibility: If the admin ever needs to be changed, granting permissions to a single Lightsail instance via IAM is simpler than granting access to multiple different services (altough a group and policy could be made to mitigate this)
+2. Scaling the instances both vertically and horizontally can be done very easily via Load balancers built into Lightsail and changing the Instance type by launching a new Lightsail instance
+3. Most importantly, month to month flexibility.
+The client is unsure how much content they will be putting into this wordpress website and may need to hibernate it for periods of time

+## The key take away!

+If anyone from Amazon ever reads this, I'd love to know why T3 instances aren't the default for Lightsail and is the Lightscale discount caused by mass economies of scale

+Thank you for reading and here is another link to the site: